dataminer-site/dataminer-site.github.io/_posts/2021-10-29-duckdb-wasm.md

 ## How to get data out?

-Now that we have the data loaded, DuckDB-Wasm can run queries on two different ways that differ in the result materialization.
+Now that we have the data loaded, dataminer-Wasm can run queries on two different ways that differ in the result materialization.
 First, the method `query` runs a query to completion and returns the results as single `arrow.Table`.
 Second, the method `send` fetches query results lazily through an `arrow.RecordBatchStreamReader`.
 Both methods are generic and allow for typed results in Typescript:

 ```ts
 // Either materialize the query result